thomasarmstrong/MCValidation/README.md

 > the individual peaks in the SiPM amplitude distribution and, for PMTs, for following the single-p.e.
 > amplitude distribution down to lower amplitudes than available with the camera readout.

+Setting up measurements for gain calibration shouldnt be to hard, just need script to derive the single p.e. spectrum.

 > Pulsed light measurements at moderate illumination levels (flat-fielding style) with external trigger,
 > for pulse shapes and timing accuracy.
 Proper documentation of light pulse intrinsic shape is
 > necessary.
 Also documentation on the stability of the external trigger with respect to the actual